mui/material-ui/docs/data/base/components/button/button.md

 You may not need to use hooks unless you find that you're limited by the customization options of their component counterparts—for instance, if your component requires significantly different [structure](#anatomy).
 :::

-The following demo shows how to build the same buttons as those found in the [Component—Usage](#usage) section above, but with the `useButton` hook:
+The following demo shows how to build the same buttons as those found in the [Component](#component) section above, but with the `useButton` hook:

 {{"demo": "UseButton.js", "defaultCodeOpen": true}}